How to Celebrate Lammas (Lughnasadh)

 I hope this has given you a good background on Wiccan sabbats, the sabbat of Lammas, what it means, and how to celebrate it!
 Click below to get more helpful information about other Wiccan sabbats.

-And for a wider overview of Wiccan sabbats, visit our comprehensive guideOpens in a new tab. to the Wheel of the Year.
+And for a wider overview of Wiccan sabbats, visit our comprehensive guideOpens in a new tab.

 Luna Clarke